-2.1.3.3 Orchestrator
+2.3.3 Orchestrator

-The Orchestrator is the central component and is responsible for launching and stopping components in WP3 as well as forwarding data to other components.
+The Orchestrator is the central component in the MEDINA framework and is responsible for launching and stopping components in the MEDINA Evidence Management Tools, as well as forwarding data to other components.
 Figure 5 shows the corresponding sequence diagram.
-The important components for the Orchestrator are:
+The important components that the Orchestrator interacts with are the following:

-- The Security Assessment
+- Security Assessment

-- The Continuous Certification Evaluation (WP4)
+- Continuous Certification Evaluation4

-- The MEDINA Evidence Trustworthiness Management System
+- MEDINA Evidence Trustworthiness Management System

-- The database for evidence
+- Database for evidence

-- The database for assessment results
+- Database for assessment results

-The Security Assessment tools are registered in the Orchestrator as shown in step 2 and step 3:
+The Security Assessment tools are registered in the Orchestrator as shown in step 2 and step 3 (see Figure 5):

-- 2. The Security Assessment tool must be registered in the Orchestrator to enable the Orchestrator to trigger the appropriate Security Assessment tool. - 3.
-The Orchestrator triggers the Security Assessment tool to start the assessment by sending the required metric IDs.
+2. The Security Assessment tool must be registered in the Orchestrator to enable the Orchestrator to trigger the appropriate Security Assessment tool.